-Yes, home security systems work when the power goes out.
-However, this is only true if the system is connected with a backup battery.
-Once the power goes out and the plug-in transformer no longer supplies power, the system will switch to the backup battery to receive power.
+Yes, security systems work without power.
+This is only true with a backup battery.
+Once the plug-in transformer stops supplying power, the system switches to the backup battery.

 Security Camera Solutions That Work When Power Is Out

 Even if the power goes out, the CCTV cameras will continue to record.
 Because they run on batteries, they continue to function even if the power goes out.
 Even if there is a network outage or a power failure, they will still record motion events and store footage of any intruders.

 If you are not ready to buy a battery backup or a solar-powered surveillance camera, you can also make your own solar-powered security camera.
 But be ready for a steep learning curve and a lot of hard work.

 Use UPS Battery Backup During Power Failure

 When management is absent, a UPS (Uninterruptible Power Supply) can kick in to power your security system from its internal battery storage.

 Just plug everything into the uninterruptible power supply.
 Typical security system hardware consists of IP cameras, a security camera recording device (NVR or DVR), a modem, and a monitor.

 The UPS battery backup for a standalone security camera could be a low-cost (around $30) and effective solution for dealing with power outages.